 The population of Stephens County is predominantly caucasian with a median age of 40.6 years old.
-Approximately one quarter of the county's residents are under the age of 19 (26.4%) and 17.4% of residents are 65 or older.
+Approximately one guarter of the county's residents are under the age of 19 (26.4%) and 17.4% of residents are 65 or older.

 The median household income (2006-2010 data) in Stephens County is \$43,524, which is higher than the state median income of \$42,979.
-An estimated 12.2% of the Stephens County population lives below the poverty level and 10.1% of households are headed by a female with no spouse.
-Of those households, 5.6% have children under the age of 18.
-According to the 2011 State of the State's County Health Report, 12.2% of county residents had no health insurance.
+According to the 2014 State of the State Health Report, 15.3% of the population in Stephens County lives below the poverty line and 14.8% of residents had no insurance coverage.

 Energy and manufacturing jobs are the primary income sources for Stephens County residents.
 The six major employers in the county: Halliburton Inc., Duncan Regional Hospital, Walmart, Duncan Public Schools, Wilco Manufacturing and Family Dollar Services Inc. Distribution Center.
 All of these employers are located in Duncan with the exception of Wilco, which is located in Marlow.
 The average commute time for those who live in the county is 19.4 minutes.
-As of April 2013, the unemployment rate for Stephens County was 4.1%.
+As of April 2015, the unemployment rate for Stephens County was 4.9%.